DoPT advising above 18 yrs employees to get vaccinated: Dr Jitendra

-NEW DELHI: Department of Personnel & Training (DoPT) is advising all the govt employees above the age of 18 years to get vaccinated.
+NEW DELHI, May 29 : Department of Personnel & Training (DoPT) is advising all the Govt employees above the age of 18 years to get vaccinated.

 As per the instructions issued by the Establishment Division of DoPT, Dr Jitendra Singh said, since the Government has decided to include the population of age of 18 and above in the inoculation programme to contain the COVID-19, all employees of the group are advised to get vaccinated.
 Further, in the light of the recent increase in the number of COVID positive cases, the Secretaries/HoDs were delegated the powers to regulate the attendance of the employees at all levels, keeping in view the functional requirements and number of positive cases in their respective departments.